Invoicing framework

 Results

-Organizational velocity: 4x more invoicing contributions, and +42% increased speed of feature contributions by the following year.
+Organizational velocity impact: 4x more invoicing contributions, and +42% increased speed of feature contributions by the following year.

 Results

-Organizational velocity: 4x more invoicing contributions, and +42% increased speed of feature contributions by the following year.
+Organizational velocity impact: 4x more invoicing contributions, and +42% increased speed of feature contributions by the following year.

 Results

-Organizational velocity: 4x more invoicing contributions, and +42% increased speed of feature contributions by the following year.
+Organizational velocity impact: 4x more invoicing contributions, and +42% increased speed of feature contributions by the following year.

 Copyright © Anna Vu